openscm/pymagicc/README.md

     brew install wine

+Note that after the first install the first run of Pymagicc might be slow due to setting up of the `wine` configuration and be accompanied by pop-ups or debug output.

 To run an example session using Jupyter Notebook and Python 3 you can run the following commands to create a virtual environment `venv` and install an editable version for local development: